pathakvishal132/Netclix/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/harshibar/5-python-projects/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License.